amafjarkasi/csv-link-extractor/README.md

    - Adjust worker threads and timeout
 3. Click "Process" to start extraction
 4. View results in Statistics tab
+5. Reset statistics if needed using reset button

 ## Building